USM Content

 How to add a workflow

-- Access the Automation Template Gallery:
+Option 1: Access the Automation Template Gallery:

 - In the upper-left corner of your sheet, select Automation > Create from template…

-- Select a template to open the details section.
+- Select a template to open the Details section.

-- Create a workflow from scratch:
+Option 2: Create a workflow from scratch:

 - In the upper-left corner of your sheet, select Automation > Create from scratch…